By: Kristy DeSmit | April 8, 2014

 Does your brand have viral potential?
 For that sort of marketability, ensure your company is a deliberate entity capitalizing on not one, but a series of good ideas.

 Know your market.
 What makes them tick?
 How will purchasing the product or service bring value to their lives?

 Spend time calculating a fair and confident asking price.
 The valuation will be determined through your physical assets, intellectual property, employees, sales, future projections and more.
 Find comparable examples of startups who received funding and establish your price accordingly.

 Part of your valuation will include how you plan to spend the investor’s capital.
 This should seem like a no brainer, but you would be surprised how many entrepreneurs neglect to include the essentials in their planning.
 Let investors know specifically what their money will be used for, and when they should expect to see a return.

 Vision is often the missing ingredient in modern startups.
-Goal setting convinces investors you are committed to your businesses’ success over the long term.
+Goal setting convinces investors you are committed to your business’s success over the long term.
 Sharing your vision with them helps gain their trust so they can place faith in you to succeed.

-During the journey of your business career, there are bound to be mistakes or failures.
+During the course of your business career, there are bound to be mistakes or failures.
 Are you committed to your business even if you hit a few road bumps?
 Can you handle rejection and keep going?

 You might be thinking organization is obvious, but why don’t more entrepreneurs use it to their advantage?